Analog Devices (NASDAQ:ADI) Updates Q4 2022 Earnings Guidance

 Analog Devices Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 8th.
-Stockholders of record on Tuesday, August 30th will be given a dividend of $0.76 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 8th.
+Investors of record on Tuesday, August 30th will be paid a $0.76 dividend.
 The ex-dividend date is Monday, August 29th.
-This represents a $3.04 dividend on an annualized basis and a dividend yield of 1.89%.
-Analog Devices’s dividend payout ratio (DPR) is 83.98%.
+This represents a $3.04 annualized dividend and a dividend yield of 2.00%.
+Analog Devices’s dividend payout ratio (DPR) is presently 83.98%.

-In related news, Director Bruce R. Evans acquired 3,650 shares of the stock in a transaction dated Friday, June 17th.
-The stock was bought at an average cost of $144.16 per share, for a total transaction of $526,184.00.
-Following the completion of the transaction, the director now directly owns 104,008 shares of the company’s stock, valued at $14,993,793.28.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, Director Tunc Doluca sold 2,400 shares of the firm’s stock in a transaction that occurred on Friday, July 8th.
-The stock was sold at an average price of $150.00, for a total transaction of $360,000.00.
-Following the completion of the sale, the director now owns 86,357 shares of the company’s stock, valued at $12,953,550.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Bruce R. Evans bought 3,650 shares of the firm’s stock in a transaction that occurred on Friday, June 17th.
-The shares were acquired at an average cost of $144.16 per share, with a total value of $526,184.00.
-Following the purchase, the director now directly owns 104,008 shares of the company’s stock, valued at $14,993,793.28.
-The disclosure for this purchase can be found here.
-Insiders sold 39,135 shares of company stock worth $6,747,882 over the last ninety days.
-0.91% of the stock is owned by insiders.
+In related news, Director Tunc Doluca sold 2,300 shares of the firm’s stock in a transaction that occurred on Tuesday, July 19th.
+The shares were sold at an average price of $160.00, for a total value of $368,000.00.
+Following the completion of the transaction, the director now owns 85,357 shares in the company, valued at approximately $13,657,120.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+In related news, Director Tunc Doluca sold 2,300 shares of Analog Devices stock in a transaction on Tuesday, July 19th.
+The shares were sold at an average price of $160.00, for a total value of $368,000.00.
+Following the completion of the sale, the director now owns 85,357 shares of the company’s stock, valued at approximately $13,657,120.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, SVP Vivek Jain sold 14,000 shares of Analog Devices stock in a transaction on Thursday, August 25th.
+The stock was sold at an average price of $165.63, for a total transaction of $2,318,820.00.
+Following the transaction, the senior vice president now directly owns 18,271 shares in the company, valued at $3,026,225.73.
+The disclosure for this sale can be found here.
+Insiders have sold 51,700 shares of company stock worth $8,827,200 over the last ninety days.
+Corporate insiders own 0.47% of the company’s stock.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company provides data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; power management and reference products for power conversion, driver monitoring, sequencing, and energy management applications in the automotive, communications, industrial, and high-end consumer markets; and power ICs include performance, integration, and software design simulation tools for accurate power supply designs.